rahimgujjar/WhatsApp-WAL-XRay/README.md

 * **`log_cleaner.py`**: A data sanitization pipeline designed to deduplicate transient database events and strip metadata noise.
 It generates cryptographic signatures for each structural frame to drop redundant telemetry blocks safely.

-* **`remove_events.py`**: A modular telemetry filtering engine.
-It operates via CLI to execute logical AND/OR evaluations and RegEx pattern matching, systematically stripping background network noise, system header fragments, and automated handshakes from the working dataset.

 ---